 If a reviewer revokes the decision, the review stage status and proof status will change to In progress until the reviewer submits a new decision.

-Decision calculation will NOT happen if you select Only one decision is required in the stage settings.
+Decision calculation will NOT happen if you select Only one decision required in the stage settings.

-The status calculation on a stage without any decision-makers is ignored and the stage status will always be Not relevant.
+The status calculation on a stage without any decision-makers is ignored, and the stage status will show Completed once the reviewers click the Complete Review button;

-Proof and stage lock is dependent only on ' actions.
+Proof and stage lock are dependent only on ' actions;

 Only stages with decision-makers can have an In progress status.
 This will change later after reviewers submit their decisions.